General Course Requirements

 - Child Parent & State (3 credits)

-Required Advanced Courses: Students must successfully complete at least one of the following:
+Required Advanced Courses: Students must successfully complete at least one of a limited set of electives.

 Required Skills Course: Students must successfully complete: